awsdocs/ec2-image-builder-user-guide/doc_source/start-build-image-pipeline.md

 **Note**
 This setting ensures that your pipeline uses semantic versioning for the base image, to detect dependency updates for automatically scheduled jobs\.
 To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 1. In the **Instance configuration** section, keep the default values for the **Systems Manager agent**\.
-This results in Image Builder removing the Systems Manager agent after the build and tests are complete, before creating the new image\.
+This results in Image Builder keeping the Systems Manager agent after the build and tests are complete, to include the Systems Manager agent in your new image\.

    Keep **User data** blank for this tutorial\.
 You can use this area at other times to provide commands, or a command script to run when you launch your build instance\.
 However, it replaces any commands that Image Builder might have added to ensure that Systems Manager is installed\.
 When you do use it, make sure that the Systems Manager agent is preinstalled on your base image, or that you include the install in your user data\.